ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/additional_features.rst

 5% of the knowledge from other nodes is added to the local knowledge stock.
 If setting the spillover rate to ``inf``, perfect spillover is assumed and only the global capacity additions are constrained by the global knowledge stock.

-3. The ``market_share_unbounded`` (:math:`\xi`):
+3. The ``market_share_unbounded`` (:math:`\chi`):
-The unbounded market share allows for a small (we have found values of 1%-2% to be realistic) contribution of the existing capacity of all technologies in the same sector (i.e., technologies with the same reference carrier) to the capacity addition limit of a technology.
+The unbounded market share provides an additional capacity-addition allowance based on the capacity available before the current addition for technologies in the same technology class (excluding the considered technology) with the same reference carrier.
+For example, a value of 0.01 allows an addition equal to 1% of that capacity, even if the considered technology has no previous capacity of its own.
-For example, a value of 0.01 means that every year, 1% of the existing capacity of all technologies in the same sector can be added, even if no capacity of the considered technology exists.
-(If no capacity of the considered technology exists, the knowledge stock is zero, and thus no capacity addition would be possible otherwise.)

-4. The ``capacity_addition_unbounded`` (:math:`\zeta_i`, indexed by each technology):
+4. The ``capacity_addition_unbounded`` (:math:`k^{\mathrm{add,free}}_h`, indexed by each technology):
-The unbounded capacity addition allows for a fixed amount of capacity addition each year, regardless of the existing knowledge stock of the considered technology and all other technologies in the same sector.
+The unbounded capacity addition allows for a fixed amount of capacity addition each investment step, regardless of the existing knowledge stock of the considered technology and all other technologies in the same sector.
 This should only be used when there is no existing capacity of any technology in the same sector, An example would be an emerging sector like carbon capture and storage.